Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 referring to user activity.

-1. During the upgrade, the switch `1.2 Preconfig` will not remove UAN ports from the CMN VLAN (the pre-1.2 CAN), allowing UANs to retain their existing IPs during the CSM 1.2 upgrade process.
+1. During the upgrade, the switch `1.2 Preconfig` will not remove UAN ports from the CMN VLAN (the pre-1.2 CAN), allowing UANs to retain their existing IP addresses during the CSM 1.2 upgrade process.
 Traffic to and from UANs will still flow through CMN, but may also flow through CAN/CHN networks if desired.

 1. CFS will be temporarily disabled for UANs, so that running CFS plays does not remove CMN interfaces from UANs.
 As mentioned